top of page

 Significant contrast of life as you explore and discover the different parts of the intense city.

-It felt like a city lived on the inside; the vast amount of steel bars, metal doors and walls, including electric fence wires and razor wire protecting the homes, businesses and buildings alone, was confronting, providing a level of understanding of the desperation and crime risk.
+It felt like a city lived on the inside; the vast number of steel bars, metal doors, and walls, including electric fence wires and razor wire protecting the homes, businesses, and buildings alone, was confronting, providing a level of understanding of the desperation and crime risk.

 As you drive through the different neighbourhoods, you start to see the change, and those pristine neighbourhoods are home to the wealthy.

-On day one, we were on the shuttle bus from the ship and delivered to a central point in Lima for passengers to explore the city.
-Our ship friends invited us to a beautiful restaurant, so we booked an Uber from the Municipal centre.
+On day one, we were on the shuttle bus from the ship, which took us to a central point in Lima so passengers could explore the city.
+Our ship friends invited us to a beautiful restaurant, so we booked an Uber from the Municipal Centre.

 We were fortunate to pass by the ancient olive grove park and the 18-hole exclusive city golf course.
 Forty minutes later, we were within the four walls of a magical mansion setting, sipping our first Pisco Sour in Peru (knowing it would also be our last drink in Peru) with a beautiful garden to enjoy lunch at Astrid y Gaston.